When searching for that perfect puppy dog, there are numerous breeds to consider selecting, with each being unique and distinct in its own way.

 This solidly built dog breed can weigh between 50 to 70 pounds, which gives it a stable well-proportioned appearance.

-This dog is best suited living in a home with access to a yard where it can occupy itself and not become bored.
+This dog is best suited to living in a home with access to a yard where it can occupy itself and not become bored.

 Although residing in a condo or apartment building can also be suitable for this mixed breed, they will require an area where they can obtain sufficient exercise and activity to remain healthy and sufficiently mentally stimulated.